leachiM2k/433PiRemote/README.md

 433PiRemote
-_ remote switch socket web frontend _
 ===========

-This is web interface for remote switches.
+This is web interface for remote switch sockets working on 433 MHz band.
 It has two parts: an user interface with simple buttons and an administration part with fancy forms and dip switches that enables everyone to add new remote switches.